moredrowsy/react-carousel/README.md

 `id` string can internally share state.

 You can have multiple carousel.
-For example, there are two carousels with id "carousel-1" and "carousel-2".
+For example, there are two carousels with `id` "carousel-1" and "carousel-2".
 All the components with `id` "carousel-1" will only affect "carousel-1" and not "carousel-2".
 All components with `id` "carousel-2" will only affect only "carousel-2" and not "carousel-1".

+## useShareState Hook

+These components can internally share state via a custom hook called `useShareState`.
+The hook `useShareState` setup a map of cache that is seperate from React.

+The record for each cache consist of `state` and `ee` (event emitter).
+All `useStateState` hooks subscribe to the unique id string for the specific cache record.
+Anytime an instance of `useStateState` updates a value, it will emit a signal to all other `useStateState` instances that share the same `id`.

+This means that components in any level of the DOM tree can bypass parent state hoisting and direclty communicate with each other via `useShareState`.

+The interface for `useShareState` is the same as `react`'s `useState`.
+You provide either a intial state or a function that returns an intial state.
+It returns a tuple of `state` and `setState`.
+The `setState` interface is also the same, where you can directly pass in a new `state` or a `function`.

+This is similar with `redux` and `recoil` but without the need for encapsulating the root application with a `Provider` from Redux or `RecoilRoot` from `recoil`.

 ## Install